JumpStartGeorgia/Georgian-Budget/README.md

 ### Bundler

-If you're missing a gem, you don't want to rebuild the docker web image — that takes too long, as it forces docker to install all the gems.
+If you're missing a gem, you don't want to rebuild the docker api image — that takes too long, as it forces docker to install all the gems.
 Instead:

-`docker-compose run web bundle install`
+`docker-compose run api bundle install`

 Or to update:

-`docker-compose run web bundle update`
+`docker-compose run api bundle update`

-### Open bash session in web container
+### Open bash session in api container

-If you find yourself typing a lot of commands prefixed by `docker-compose run web`, you can open a bash session in the `web` container and just type them there.
+If you find yourself typing a lot of commands prefixed by `docker-compose run api`, you can open a bash session in the `api` container and just type them there.

 ```
-docker-compose run web rake db:create
+docker-compose run api rake db:create
-docker-compose run web rake db:migrate
+docker-compose run api rake db:migrate
-docker-compose run web rake db:seed
+docker-compose run api rake db:seed
-docker-compose run web rspec
+docker-compose run api rspec
-docker-compose run web rails g migration AddColumnDockerKnowledgeToBrain
+docker-compose run api rails g migration AddColumnDockerKnowledgeToBrain
 ```

 Can be run like this:

 ```
-docker-compose run web bash
+docker-compose run api bash
 # then, in bash
 rake db:create
 rake db:migrate